franzenzenhofer/thisismy/readme.md

 ## What does it do?

 `thisismy` concatinats files, removes unnecessary whitespace,  prefixes it with "This is my current %filename%:" and pushes it to the clipboard (or elsewhere).
 Also works with online resources.
+Intended use is ChatGPT prompts with lots of code.

 ## Tell me more